 Just when you thought there was nothing appetizing about the word Flax.

 Do you ever let your bananas sit on the counter for too long?
-To the point where you no longer want to eat them, but you’re not sure if you want to bake with them so they just sit until fruit flies come and your like DECISION TIME.
+To the point where you no longer want to eat them, but you’re not sure if you want to bake with them so they just sit until fruit flies come and you’re like DECISION TIME.

 This is exactly what prompted this bake, as well as a podcast on hormone health and a random craving for banana bread with cream cheese.